Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

-Specified by hotels, restaurants, and universities·NWFA-recommended protective glides for hardwood
+Specified by hotels, restaurants, and universities · Aligned with NWFA guidance for hardwood

 Pick your glide in 30 seconds.
 Two questions.

-The first chapter of our furniture glides guide reduces this to two questions.
-Every furniture glide is a combination of one mounting method (nail-on or self-adhesive) and one surface material (Smooth Glide PA6 or Anti-Slip rubber).
-In this furniture glides guide, answer two questions and you know which one is yours.
+Every furniture glide is one mounting method (nail-on or self-adhesive) and one surface (Smooth Glide PA6 or Anti-Slip rubber).
+Answer two questions and you know which one is yours.

 Smooth Glide (PA6)